Short Sandringham: Operational history

-The converted Sunderlands commenced operations with BOAC on its route between Poole Harbour, Dorset and Lagos, Nigeria, in March 1943.
+The converted Sunderlands commenced operations with BOAC on its route between Poole Harbour, Dorset and Lagos, Nigeria in March 1943.
 Following a proving flight to British India, the Sunderlands were transferred in October 1943 to flights between Poole and Karachi, via Gibraltar and Cairo.
 As Egypt was under military control, the aircraft were given military serial numbers and operated as part of RAF Transport Command.
-The service was extended to Calcutta in May 1944, while VE-Day, the end of the war in Europe, allowed the aircraft reverted to BOAC control.
+The service was extended to Calcutta in May 1944, while VE-Day, the end of the war in Europe, allowed the aircraft to revert to BOAC control.
 They continued on the India route, which was extended again to Rangoon in Burma following VJ-Day.

 During 1946, BOAC's fleet of Hythes commenced long distance flights to Australia; on 12 May 1946, the Poole–Sydney route, which were operated in conjunction with the Australian airline Qantas, commenced.
 In August of that year, BOAC's Hythes were also deployed on services to Hong Kong on what was known as the Dragon route.

 It was in 1946 that the initial production models of the Sandringham proved themselves to be capable performers in the South American market.
-Multiple airlines in Argentina, as well as the Chilian airline Compañía Aeronáutica Uruguaya, became early operators of the type.
-The Argentine airline Aerolíneas Argentinas would operate Sandinghams in a passenger capacity up until 1962, after which they saw use as freighters in the region up until the late 1960s.
+Multiple airlines in Argentina, as well as the Uruguayan airline CAUSA, became early operators of the type.
+Aerolíneas Argentinas would operate Sandringhams in a passenger role up until 1962, after which they saw use as freighters up until the late 1960s.